Eastern Front (Sudan): Peace talks and agreement

 The Eritrean government in mid-2006 dramatically changed their position on the conflict.
 From being the main supporter of the Eastern Front they decided that bringing the Sudanese government around the negotiating table for a possible agreement with the rebels would be in their best interests.
 The International Crisis Group suggests this is because they want to avoid any conflict on their Sudanese border in case of war with Ethiopia.

 They were successful in their attempts and on 19 June 2006, the two sides signed an agreement on declaration of principles.
 This was the start of four months of Eritrean-mediated negotiations for a comprehensive peace agreement between the Sudanese government and the Eastern Front, which culminated in signing of the Eastern Sudan Peace Agreement on 14 October 2006, in Asmara.

 The agreement covers security issues, power sharing at a federal and regional level, and wealth sharing in regard to the three Eastern states Kassala, Red Sea and Al Qadarif.
 It also established an Eastern Sudan States Coordinating Council to enhance coordination and cooperation between the three states.

-On 8 January 2011 the Federal Alliance of Eastern Sudan (FAES), a splinter group of the former rebel Eastern Front, merged with the Justice and Equality Movement (JEM), reaffirming the need to step up resistance to overthrow Bashir’s government.
+On 8 January 2011 the Federal Alliance of Eastern Sudan (FAES), a splinter group of the former rebel Eastern Front, merged with the Justice and Equality Movement (JEM).